Azure-Samples/java-microservices-aca-lab/install.md

 - [docker](https://docs.docker.com/get-docker/).

 {: .note }
-> Following the installation of Git, ensure to set the global configuration variables `user.email` and `user.name` by running the following commands from the Git Bash shell (replace the `<your-email-address>` and `<your-full-name>` placeholders with your email address and your full name):
+> Following the installation of Git, ensure to set the global configuration variables `user.email` and `user.name` by running the following commands from the commandline shell (replace the `<your-email-address>` and `<your-full-name>` placeholders with your email address and your full name):

    ```bash
    git config --global user.email "<your-email-address>"